Package swingtree

 This builder node.

-• withRendererForColumn
+• withCellsForColumn

-public final UIForTable<T> withRendererForColumn(String columnName, Configurator<RenderBuilder<T,Object>> renderBuilder)
+public final UIForTable<T> withCellsForColumn(String columnName, Configurator<CellBuilder<T,Object>> renderBuilder)

 Use this to build a table cell renderer for a particular column.
 The second argument accepts a lambda function which exposes the builder API for a cell renderer.
 Here is an example of how to use this method: